Do You Have Hearing Loss?

 Hearing: The Inside Story

 Certain drugs, diseases, noise or simply aging can damage hair cells.
-Once these hair cells are gone, you can’t use Rogaine to make them grow back.
+Once these hair cells are damaged, you can’t use Rogaine to make them grow back.
 But hearing aids can help compensate.

 If you’re experiencing hearing loss, we’re here to help.
-We can determine what’s not working as well as it should be.
 We’ll explain your options and help you choose the best solution for your hearing needs and your lifestyle.